python-social-auth/social-docs/docs/configuration/settings.rst

     usernames to clean them from usual undesired characters like spaces.
 Set this setting to ``False`` to disable this behavior.

+``SOCIAL_AUTH_CLEAN_USERNAME_FUNCTION = None``
+    Sometimes extra cleaning up of usernames is needed in order to fit properly in a project, this setting is used to point to a function that will be called with the current username value, the output will be used as the new username.
+This method can be called multiple times in case of a collision.
+The setting value must be in the format of an import path.

 Extra arguments on auth processes
 ---------------------------------